godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 Now let's turn our attention to ``_ready``.

-First we get all of the nodes we'll need and assign them to the proper class variables.
+First we get all the nodes we'll need and assign them to the proper class variables.

 We need to get the :ref:`CollisionShape <class_CollisionShape>` and :ref:`MeshInstance <class_MeshInstance>` because similarly to the target in :ref:`doc_fps_tutorial_part_four`, we will be hiding the grenade's mesh and disabling the collision shape when the grenade explodes.